isomerpages/nlb-discovereads/_diy-resources/secondary/3b-teen-things.md

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSchUHMwczGZgvZ24I0iV0Qsl30bCVUMFLaDiJo-jSYOXmie1Q/viewform"><img src="/images/diyresources/secondary/tt-escape-hg.png" alt="Hunger Games image" style="width: 70%;"></a>
 <p style="text-align: center;"><sup>Image credit: Film still from <i>The Hunger Games</i> (Lionsgate, 2012)</sup></p>

-<p style="text-align: center;"><i>The Are You Ready for the Hunger Games?: A Virtual Escape Room is created by the tween and teen librarians at the Public Library of Brookline in Massachusetts, USA.</i></p>
+<sup><i>The Are You Ready for the Hunger Games?: A Virtual Escape Room is created by the tween and teen librarians at the Public Library of Brookline in Massachusetts, USA.</i></sup>

 Ready to dive into the story of the Hunger Games once more?
 Check out the eBooks for the original book series and the newly released prequel [here](https://go.gov.sg/hungergames).